thruthesky/sociallyfire/README.md

         - the user must have role level 4 and above to list, read, and write.
     - If admin set the reminder forum(category) as `write_role` to `subadmin` and `comment_role` to '0', then anyone can comment on reminders but cannot create a post.

+## TODO - seucirty rule check based on user role and category roles
+- Need to write test code for secuirty rules.

 # Security rules